Raisa-islam/BlissAbode/README.md

 Feature-

-- Offers multiple authentication options, using Firebase, including Email and password, Google, and GitHub, ensures a seamless and secure login experience for users, accommodating their preferences and convenience
+- Offers multiple authentication options, using Firebase, including Email and password, Google, and GitHub, ensures a seamless and secure login experience for users, accommodating their preferences and convenience.
+If user are logged in they can't access log in and registration page

 - Users can explore a curated list of properties with essential details and images right from the homepage, making it easy to browse through available options.